RubixML/MNIST/README.md

 # MNIST Handwritten Digit Recognizer
-The [MNIST](https://en.wikipedia.org/wiki/MNIST_database) (Modified National Institute of Standards and Technology) dataset consists of 70,000 human-labeled images of handwritten digits.
-In this tutorial, we'll create a handwritten digit recognizer using a feed forward neural network and the MNIST dataset.
+The [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset is a set of 70,000 human labeled 28 x 28 greyscale images of handwritten digits.
+It is a subset of a larger dataset available from NIST - The National Institute of Standards and Technology.
+In this tutorial, you'll create your own handwritten digit recognizer using a multi layer neural network trained on the MNIST dataset in Rubix ML.

 - **Difficulty**: Hard
 - **Training time**: < 3 Hours